eduvpn/vpn-user-portal/CONFIG_CHANGES.md

 the 2.x life cycle are NOT required.
 Any existing configuration file will keep working!

+## 2.3.5

+Under `Api` the `remoteAccessList` is ignored from now on.
+When `remoteAccess` is set to `true` the eduVPN `server_list.json` is downloaded, validated and used to allow access from the servers listed in that file.

 ## 2.3.4

 We now support `ClientCertAuthentication` as well.
 It takes no configuration in